American Conference football individual awards

-The American Athletic Conference (The American) gives five football awards at the conclusion of every season.
+The American Conference (American), known before July 2025 as the American Athletic Conference, gives five football awards at the conclusion of every season.
 The awards were first given in 2013, following the restructuring of the Big East Conference.
 The awards existed in the same format in the Big East from 1991 to 2012.

 The five awards include Offensive Player of the Year, Defensive Player of the Year, Special Teams Player of the Year, Rookie of the Year, and Coach of the Year.
 Recipients are selected by the votes of the conference's head coaches.

 Offensive Player of the Year

 The Offensive Player of the Year is awarded to the player voted most outstanding at an offensive position.